As a family law attorney in Fort Lauderdale, I have many friends who ask me…“What should I consider prior to filing for divorce?”

 Make copies of all your financial information (i.e. tax returns, bank statements, credit card statements, brokerage accounts, etc.) Once your spouse gets wind of an imminent “divorce”, access to these items may suddenly disappear, along with monies in the account.
 Additionally, take careful inventory of any safety deposit boxes valuables (such as jewelry) or “cash saved in the cookie jar”.
 Financial entitlement is a common sticking point in a divorce.
 This can become especially tricky when one party is self-employed, owns a business, or earns a significant portion of his/her income in cash or in-kind bartering.
 The more information at your lawyer’s disposal the better chances you have of receiving temporary support, recovering any money fraudulently transferred (if any), and eventually receive your proper entitlement.

 Do not move out of the marital home before speaking with an experienced divorce attorney.
-It is more likely the Court will afford you exclusive possession of the marital home if you are residing in the marital home prior to filing for divorce.
-Once you move out of the marital home, you may have a difficult time moving back in.
+You do not have to leave the marital home during a divorce, unless there is a domestic violence incident or an injunction is entered.
+Once you move out of the marital home, you may have a difficult time moving back in and if you have children there may be an issue with the time sharing.
 In the event you or your children are the victim of domestic abuse, there may be other options at your disposal, such as an injunction against domestic violence which is commonly referred to as a “restraining order.”
 That being said, you and your children’s safety should always remain the top priority.

 Divorces can be expensive.
 If your spouse moves out of the marital home, you may be left paying the bills (i.e. mortgage, electric, utilities, etc.) if and until the Court awards you temporary support.
 An experienced divorce attorney will be able to determine the likelihood of the Court awarding you temporary support from your spouse.
 Also, your lawyer will require a retainer to begin working on your case.
 If you are considering moving out of the marital home, you will need money for rent, a security deposit, and common household items, such as a bed.
 Additionally, you should obtain a credit card in your name only.
 If your credit is poor, begin to pay down outstanding bills and improve your credit rating.
 Your spouse may refuse to pay for anything without a Court Order.
 Plan for the worst – make sure you have a financial cushion at your disposal.